 Findings Supporting Evidence For English, the System 44/Read 180 students watch, read, and analyze real Read 180 (reading skills) world information (non-fiction) and respond through an online platform.
 System 44 (phonics skills) APEX provides students the opportunity to earn credit through online classes where they follow curriculum and instruction independently.
-Students communicate with the teacher electronically and schedule unit tests and final exams for a mutually convenient time to maintain the integrity of the assessment process.
+Students communicate with the teacher electronically and schedule unit tests and final APEX

+I . exams for a mutually convenient time to maintain the integrity of the This self directed agrees to be accessed as a self-to- assessment process.
 This self-directed approach to learning creates real-world experiences and applications wherein the students have greater personal responsibility and navigate the course and communicate with the instructor from a distance.
-APEX